phsontung/python3-practice-notebook/README.md

 # Summary

-Repository with notkebook for practice python3
+Repository with notebook for practice python3